 Sarah is currently writing her second book ‘Dare to Do’ which tells the story of her 4.5 year London2London:Via the World expedition.

 Sarah is hired to inspire audiences around the world, using tales of her journeys to draw out learnings and ideas that can be applied from classrooms to boardrooms.

-Clients have included: Accenture, Mars, Iridium, Saatchi and Saatchi, EY, TEDx Mckinsey, AT Kearney, Iridium, Endsleigh, Zurich New Re, Stars Foundation, Pets At Home, Ashridge Business School, University of Oxford, X, Royal Geographical Society, London International Boatshow, Vancouver International Film Festival.
+Recent client include: AIG, Accenture, EY, Mars, Iridium, Saatchi and Saatchi, TEDx, Mckinsey, AT Kearney, Iridium, Endsleigh, Zurich New Re, Stars Foundation, Pets At Home, Ashridge Business School, University of Oxford, Royal Geographical Society, London International Boatshow, Vancouver International Film Festival.

 - Motivation and goal setting

 - Pscyhology of expeditions and soloing

 - Embracing failure and dealing with setbacks and crashes – physical and emotional